Amharic: Software

 Amharic is supported on most major Linux distributions, including Fedora and Ubuntu.

-The Amharic script is included in Unicode, in the Ethiopic block (U+1200 – U+137F).
+Amharic script is included in Unicode, in the Ethiopic block (U+1200 – U+137F).
 Nyala font is included on Windows 7 (see YouTube video) and Vista (Amharic Language Interface Pack) to display and edit using the Amharic Script.
 In February 2010, Microsoft released its Windows Vista operating system in Amharic, enabling Amharic speakers to use its operating system in their language.

-Google added Amharic to its Language Tools which allows typing Amharic Script online without an Amharic Keyboard.
-Since 2004 Wikipedia has had an Amharic language Wiki that uses Ethiopic script.
+Google added Amharic to its Language Tools, which allows typing Amharic script online without an Amharic keyboard.
+Since 2004 Wikipedia has had an Amharic-language Wiki that uses Ethiopic script.
+There has been some work on building tools for information retrieval in Amharic with some success even before the recent advances in neural processing.